varshneyanmol/coffee-machine/README.md

     - Then fetches the ingredients from the `IngredientInventory`
     - returns the created `beverage`
     - throws the corresponding error if something goes unexpected in any of the steps
-- `CoffeMaker` is the main class that interacts with the outer world.
+- `CoffeMachine` is the main class that interacts with the outer world.
 It performs following:
     - Initialized `IngredientInventory` and `BeverageCompositionValidator`
     - Creates its `outlet` to make beverages
     - takes request from the outer world to create a beverage with the given composition and delegates it to the `outlet`

-## How to execute?

-- Open up a terminal :
-- Install dependencies: `npm install`
-- To run test cases : `npm test`
-- To try out with example input : `npm start`
+# Important Note

+- I have not created multiple outlets to make multiple beverages in parallel
+    - For a coffee machine, we can create multiple objects of `Outlet`, defined by the value of `N` in the input.
+    - We can rotate those outlets in round robin fashion to serve requests in parallel
+    - **Reason I skipped on creating multiple outlets is (i.e. consuming `N` value from input):
+        - Since Javascript has single run(main) thread.
+There are mainly two ways to achieve parallelism:
+            - Running application in `cluster` mode and create multiple worker processes.
+Each `Outlet` will be a single worker process.
+And then redirect separate requests to separate outlets.
+            - Create an `Outlet` array in `CoffeeMachine` and keep serving multiple requests with `Promise.all()` with few checks and rotations.
+        - Locking Mechanism needs to be implemented in creating a beverage, especially when checking if ingredients are sufficient and actually fetching them by reducing their quantity in `IngredientInventory`.
+That operation needs to be atomic.
+        - We need to use redis or other memory store to keeps centralized locking among all the outlets.**

-## Sample input
+# Sample input

 ```
 {